EIE202 History of Property Right and Tenure Systems

 - Lectures: ca. 40 hours

 Minimum requirements for entrance to higher education in Norway (generell studiekompetanse)

 Type of course:

-An external examiner takes part in an evaluation of the examination papers from a random selection of candidates, possibly from all the candidates.
+An external examiner takes part in an evaluation of the examination papers from all the candidates.
 Evaluation, also of the course, arrangements, literature etc., by the external examiner from the Faculty of Arts at the University of Bergen.
 There is great emphasis on having an examiner that is willing to cooperate in the quality assurance, and the same examiner will be used over several years so that it is possible to compare this over time.
 The examiner is systematically and thoroughly informed of the course goal, content, arrangements and implementation, and is also included in the development of examination papers.
 Finally, there will be a discussion with the teachers and possibly a few students.

 Examination details: :